 The requirements for entry to the University may be met by establishing a good record at another collegiate institution.
-Transfer applicants must complete at least 60 semester units or 90 quarter units of UC-transferable course work by the end of the spring term before transferring to UC Berkeley.
-Students are encouraged to investigate the University-preparatory programs offered by the many community colleges throughout California.
-Up to 70 UC-transferable semester units may be transferred from a community college.
+Transfer applicants must complete at least 60 semester units or 90 quarter units of UCtransferable course work by the end of the spring term before transferring to UC Berkeley.
+Students are encouraged to investigate the Universitypreparatory programs offered by the many community colleges throughout California.
+If admitted as a transfer student, only up to 70 UC-transferable semester units may be transferred from a community college.